Skip to content

 Water Taxi transport available to Sandfly Point as follows;

-• Service available from 7am, is light dependent and at skippers’ discretion (ie. 1st March sunrise is 7.24am.
-Time would be agreed at time of booking)
+• Service available from 7am, is light dependent and at skippers’ discretion (ie. 1st March sunrise is 7.30am.
+Time would be agreed at time of booking).

 Glade Wharf Pick Up

-Our boat will collect you from Glade Wharf, generally between 3pm and 6pm, and travel down the Lake for approximately 1 hour to Te Anau Downs.
+Our boat will collect you from Glade Wharf and travel down the Lake for approximately 1 hour to Te Anau Downs.
 You are welcome to send a bag on our boat up to Glade Wharf with a change of clothes, drinks, and refreshments.
-This could be quite welcome after a 10-12 hours run on a hot day.
+This could be quite welcome after a long run on a hot day.

 Vehicle logistics